-An Offset Mortgage works by ‘offsetting’ a mortgage borrower’s savings against what they owe on their mortgage, therefore reducing the overall amount of interest that they pay.
+An Offset Mortgage works by ‘offsetting’ a mortgage borrower’s savings against what they owe on their mortgage, which has the effect of reducing the overall amount of interest that they pay.

-With an offset the borrower only pays interest on the £80,000 difference, which means that the borrower may be able to pay off their mortgage more quickly.
+With an offset mortgage the borrower will only pay interest on £80,000 which means they may be able to pay off their mortgage more quickly.

-It is possible to link a child’s mortgage to their parents or other relatives’ savings.
-The savings can still be held in the parents’/relative’s name(s) and are accessible to them in the usual way.
+It is possible to link a child’s mortgage to their parents’ or other relatives’ savings.
+The savings can still be held in the parents’/relative’s name(s) and used by them in the normal way.